Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Navigation**

-I have decoded to use a traditional navigation bar with links displaying to the relevant users.
+I have decided to use a traditional navigation bar with links displaying to the relevant users.
 Not logged in users will see - Home, Login and Register Logged in users will see - Home, Logout, New Blog, Profile Admin users will see - Home, Logout, New Blog, Profile and manage categories.